Don't wait until the first day of the term to get into a class that's full! Put yourself on the waitlist and be first in line to fill a vacated spot!

 - You need to drop yourself from the waitlist if you no longer want to take the class.

-- Students are added into classes from the waitlist through Sunday, January 27, 2019 for Spring 2019 Semester.
+- Students are added into classes from the waitlist through the Friday before classes.
+Please see the Important Dates Calendar.

 - You need to attend the first class session if you're still on the waitlist by the beginning of the semester.
 For an online class, you should email the instructor.

-Students who have blocks preventing registration such as an outstanding balance, unmet prerequisites, conflicts with another class, overloads, or other academic issues will not be added into a class from the waitlist even if space is available.
-These students will remain on the waitlist until the issue preventing registration is resolved by the student.
+Students who have blocks preventing registration such as an outstanding balance, unmet prerequisites, conflicts with another class, overloads, or other academic issues will not be not be able to add into a class even if space is available.
+These students will have three (3) days from the notification of an open spot to resolve any of these issues, after three (3) days they will be removed from the waitlist so the next student in line will have an opportunity to register.

 After the last day to add without an add authorization code, the faculty control who is registered from the waitlist.
 Please refer to the Academic Calendar for this date.
-Students are not automatically added into classes from the waitlist after the last day to add an add authorization code.
 To add a waitlisted class after the last day to add without an add authorization code, students will need to obtain an add authorization code directly from the instructor.
 The student will register themselves using their WebAdvisor account and the add authorization code.

 Be sure to attend the first class session if you are on a waitlist.
 If you do not attend the first class session, the instructor may decide not to add you to the class from the waitlist.
 For an online class, you should email the instructor.